How do you register or secure patent rights, and is national or international coverage most appropriate?

 It is possible to conduct a search for information on existing patents at the NIPO directly.
 There is no online patent database in Sri Lanka yet.

 How do you register or secure trademark rights and what protection do they grant?

-Priority may be claimed over an earlier application filed within the previous six months in a state party to the Paris Convention, any member of the World Trade Organization or any state party to bilateral relations with Sri Lanka for reciprocal IP protection.
+Priority may be claimed over an earlier application filed within the previous six months in a country party to the Paris Convention, or any member of the World Trade Organization (WTO) or any nation party to bilateral relations with Sri Lanka for reciprocal IP protection.
 Where goods bearing the mark are exhibited at an official international exhibition, and the trademark application is made within six months of such an exhibition, the date of the first exhibition can be claimed as the filing date.

 Rights conferred on an owner of a trademark are in line with the TRIPS Agreement.
 Once registered, a mark is valid for ten years from the date of filing or date of priority and is renewable every ten years.
 It can also be cancelled if not used for a period of five consecutive years immediately preceding the date of instituting court action.

 A registered owner has the right to use, assign or transmit or license the trademark.
 However, registration does not preclude third parties from using their bona fide names, addresses, geographical names, or other descriptive terms if such use has no trademark significance; or from using marks in relation to goods lawfully manufactured, imported or sold under the mark.

 What are the key threats to trademark owners and what is the best strategy for dealing with infringement?

 The presence of counterfeit and lookalike brands in the market is one of the major challenges.
 Letters of demand and cease-and-desist letters are effective for small-time infringers whereas legal action is advised for large-scale infringers.

 Complaints can also be lodged with the anti-piracy and counterfeiting division of the Criminal Investigation Department of Sri Lanka Police, which is empowered to raid premises involved in such activities.